dashingsoft/pyarmor/src/user-guide.md

     pyarmor_runtime()
 ```

-In restrict mode, it must be in the entry scripts.
-If restrict mode is
+* In restrict mode, it must be in the entry scripts.
+If restrict mode
-disabled, it can be put in any script anywhere, only if it run in the
+  is disabled, it can be put in any script anywhere, only if it run in
-same Python interpreter.
-It will create some builtin function to deal
+  the same Python interpreter.
+It will create some builtin function to
-with obfuscated code.
+  deal with obfuscated code.

-* The extra runtime file pytransform.py must be in any Python path in
+* The extra runtime file `pytransform.py` must be in any Python path
-  target machine.
+  in target machine.

-* pytransform.py need load dynamic library _pytransform it may be
+* `pytransform.py` need load dynamic library `_pytransform`.
+It may be
-  _pytransform.so in Linux, _pytransform.dll in Windows,
+  `_pytransform.so` in Linux, `_pytransform.dll` in Windows,
-  _pytransform.dylib in MacOS.
+  `_pytransform.dylib` in MacOS.
 It's dependent-platform, download the
-  right one to the same path of pytransform.py according to target
+  right one to the same path of `pytransform.py` according to target
   platform.
 All the prebuilt dynamic libraries
   list [here](http://pyarmor.dashingsoft.com/downloads/platforms/)

-* By default pytransform.py search dynamic library _pytransform in
+* By default `pytransform.py` search dynamic library `_pytransform` in
   the same path.
-Check pytransform.py!_load_library to find the
+Check `pytransform.py!_load_library` to find the
   details.

 * All the other **runtime files** should in the same path as dynamic
-  library _pytransform.
+  library `_pytransform`.

 * If runtime files locate in some other path, change bootstrap code:

 ```
     from pytransform import pyarmor_runtime
-    pyarmor_runtime('/path/to/runtime-files)
+    pyarmor_runtime('/path/to/runtime-files')
 ```

 ## Configure File